The Oil and Gas Law Review: Trinidad and Tobago

 PSC contractors undertake open-ended obligations to observe the Local Content Policy as modified from time to time together with specific obligations regarding local content including maximising the use of local goods and services, business, employment of T&T nationals, advertising, financing, evaluating and awarding all tenders in T&T (except where special permission from the Minister is obtained), imparting to nationals business and technology expertise in all areas of the energy sector and preparing and submitting periodic local content reports to the Minister.

 Non-nationals may only engage in employment in T&T for a single period not exceeding 30 days every 12 months.
 Otherwise, a work permit is obtained from the Ministry of National Security.
-The application is considered by the Work Permit Committee, which consists of various members of the Ministry of National Security, the Ministry of Labour and Small Enterprise Development and the MEEI (among others).
+The application is considered by the Work Permit Committee, which consists of various members of the Ministry of National Security, the Ministry of Labour and the MEEI (among others).

 While confirmed cases of corruption in the petroleum sector are rare, in 2017 there was some speculation surrounding certain fake oil transactions involving Petrotrin and an upstream operator alleging discrepancies between the operator's actual oil production and delivery levels and purportedly inflated levels shown on invoices presented to and paid for by Petrotrin.
 In June 2021, an arbitral tribunal held that Petrotrin failed to establish any corrupt practices by the operator and the operator was entitled to compensation for wrongful termination of its agreement.12 It is yet to be seen whether this decision will be appealed by Petrotrin.13

-1 Jon Paul Mouttet is a senior partner and Lesley-Ann Marsang and Simonne Jaggernauth are associates at Fitzwilliam, Stone, Furness-Smith & Morgan.
+1 Jon Paul Mouttet is a senior partner and Lesley-Ann Marsang and Simonne Jaggernauth-Clarke are associates at Fitzwilliam, Stone, Furness-Smith & Morgan.

 3 History of Petroleum Exploration in Trinidad and Tobago, Search and Discovery Article #70231 (2016), K M Persad and C Archie.